Genivia/ugrep/README.md

 ### Limiting the number of matches with --depth, -m, --max-files, and --range

-    --depth=NUM, -1, -2, -3, -4, -5, -6, -7, -8, -9
+    --depth=[MIN,][MAX], -1, -2, -3, -4, -5, -6, -7, -8, -9
-            Restrict recursive searches to NUM (NUM > 0) directory levels deep, where -1 (--depth=1) searches the specified path without recursing into subdirectories.
+            Restrict recursive searches from MIN to MAX directory levels deep, where -1 (--depth=1) searches the specified path without recursing into subdirectories.
+Note that -3-5 searches 3 to 5 levels deep.
             Enables -R if -R or -r is not specified.
     -m NUM, --max-count=NUM
             Stop reading the input after NUM matches for each file processed.
     --max-files=NUM